 Once I felt capable, I returned to work but found myself hyperventilating in the bathroom having a panic attack after being asked to do a very simple task from my boss.
 Our receptionist found me, hugged me tight, and told me to go home.

 It took a long time to not be scared anymore, or so I thought.
 Right now, today, during our pandemic, I feel fine, but once the evening comes around, I find myself not wanting to fall asleep.
 I feel grounded, I feel safe and I feel nourished, but I also feel worried, I have a sense of some weird stress, that desires a different name.
 This stress feels a lot alike when I called my dad weeks after my jaw accident, from our couch upstairs in our condo, crying hysterically asking why this had to happen.

-Heaven knows what silver lining we have ahead, but there will be one, and in the meantime, hopefully, this story helps you feel your feelings, process what is going on, and perhaps help you heal.
+Heaven knows what silver lining we have ahead with this modern pandemic, but there will be one, and in the meantime, hopefully, this story helps you feel your feelings, process what is going on, and perhaps help you heal.

 Thank you for letting me share my story, as it helps me heal.
-I am an anxious mom but my anxiety grounds me, makes me human, and helps push me to continue to work on myself unapologetically.
+I am an anxious mom but my problems ground me, make me human, and help push me to continue to work on myself unapologetically.